SinaParvaresh/ManageUsersApp-Backend/README.md

 The backend code of a fullstack application

 ## What it Does
-A simple program that adds and loads current users
+A simple program that adds and loads current users using Spring Boot